kkshoury/leonardo/README.md

 # leonardo
+This is work in progress.
-framework for developing graphics applications
+A framework for developing graphics and physics applications in C++ using OpenGL